kwaldenphd/XML/README.md

                 version="2.0">
 ```

+Now, let’s take a look at the XSL file created for the transformation.

+An XSLT file uses the file extension .XSL.
+Notice that it begins with the same xml declaration `<?xml version="1.0" encoding="UTF-8"?>`.

+The next line identifies the file as an XLS Stylesheet and declares the XSL namespace:

-The line <xsl:output method="html"/> defines the output type.
+The line `<xsl:output method="html"/>` defines the output type.

 We can output to XML, HTML, or text.

 In this case, we are outputting to HTML.

-Notice here that the closing tag /> has become part of the opening tag.
+Notice here that the closing tag `/>` has become part of the opening tag.

-That is, rather than <xsl:output method="html"></xsl:output> we can close the tag within the same set of brackets because there is no data between the opening and closing tags.
+That is, rather than `<xsl:output method="html"></xsl:output>` we can close the tag within the same set of brackets because there is no data between the opening and closing tags.

-Next we see <xsl:template match="books">.
+Next we see `<xsl:template match="books">`.

 This selects the top level of the hierarchy within the XML document that we would like to work with, or the root element.